The Ploughman: Summary

 The emperor Hu Gadarn took up the plough after his downfall and fed himself, wishing to show that God loves the craft of ploughing above all others.
 Across Christendom may God and the Virgin Mary protect the ploughman!

 Structure

-The poem falls into three sharply-defined sections.
-The first comprises the vsion of Judgement Day, the list of faults the ploughman does not have, the assertion of his betters' dependence on him, and the quotation from the Elucidarium; the second is the vivid and detailed description of the plough; and the third is the comparison with Hu Gadarn, showing that the ploughman is a figure to respect.
+The poem falls into three sharply defined sections.
+The first comprises the vision of Judgement Day, the list of faults the ploughman does not have, the assertion of his betters' dependence on him, and the quotation from the Elucidarium; the second is the vivid and detailed description of the plough; and the third is the comparison with Hu Gadarn, showing that the ploughman is a figure to respect.

 Date and themes

 Iolo's career as a poet began in or before 1347 and ended in or after 1397.
 "The Ploughman"'s place in this time-range cannot be ascertained with certainty, but Dafydd Johnston and Andrew Breeze both argue that it was probably written as a response to the Peasants' Revolt of 1381.
 W. J. Gruffydd, writing in 1909, read "The Ploughman" as a work in sympathy with the radical and revolutionary tendencies of its time.
 In the view of later critics, however, when Iolo praises the poem's ideal ploughman he does so from a conservative point of view, stressing the righteous peasant's avoidance of any socially disruptive behaviour, valuing him for the fact that without his labour the pope and the emperor cannot live, and making it clear that his Redemption depends on his payment of tithes.
 This last point suggests that "The Ploughman" was addressed to Iolo's patrons in the Church, such as the bishops of St Asaph for whom he wrote his first and last poems.
 Morgan Thomas Davies, while agreeing that this is an essentially conservative poem, sees it as a response not to the English Peasants' Revolt but to the significantly different social and political conditions in post-Conquest Wales, where the decline of arable farming under English absentee landlords and the conversion of much farmland to pasture or even wasteland were issues of great contemporary concern.
 In these circumstances the ploughman became a symbol of the older Welsh society that was in the process of disappearing, while Hu Gadarn in the poem was perhaps intended as an image of the ideal lord of the old native kind.
 The ploughman, Davies also suggests, may stand as a metaphor for the poet cultivating his field of praise for his patrons.